Injuries are not in players' hand, determined to earn national spot back: Chahar | Sports-Games

 The 31-year-old, who last played for India in December last year, has been bogged down by multiple injury concerns in the past.
 Chahar picked up a hamstring injury earlier in the season and missed as many as six IPL league games for Chennai Super Kings.
 Chahar had missed the whole of 2022 IPL due to a back injury and also sat out of the T20 World Cup in Australia.

 ''A player should not get disappointed by injuries.
 These things are not in a player's hand.
 My priority right now is to remain fit and be available for the team.
-I will give my 100 per cent for the team whenever I get a chance,'' Chahar told PTI Bhasha on the sidelines of a promotional event here on Tuesday.
+I will give my 100 per cent for the team whenever I get a chance,'' Chahar told PTI Bhasha on the sidelines of a promotional event of his brand 'D9' here on Tuesday.

 ''In my case it can also be said that I was having a bad time.
 Last year I suffered a back injury, which is serious for a fast bowler but now I am completely fit.
 I am very happy with my bowling at the moment.